NOTICE: Closing and Sale of County Rd 9A and PT LT 6 Con 5 Darling

 Rural Transit Feasibility Study

-Lanark County and the Town of Smiths Falls are inviting residents and visitors to participate in the second round of public consultation for the Rural Transit Feasibility Study, which aims to explore solutions for improving transit options across the region.
+Lanark County and the Town of Smiths Falls are undertaking the Transit Feasibility Study which aims to explore solutions for improving transit options across the region.

 The study, led by consulting firm Arcadis, is assessing current transportation challenges and developing strategies to enhance mobility for rural communities.
-Based on feedback from the first round of consultation, the project team has developed several transit scenarios and is now seeking input on their benefits and trade-offs.
+We thank everyone who has provided input in both rounds of consultation.